safeblock-dev/wr/README.md

 # WR

-`wr` is a Go library that provides convenient wrappers and utilities for concurrent programming, including a custom `WaitGroup` implementation with panic handling and a flexible worker pool.

-## Features

-- **syncgroup**: A wrapper around `sync.WaitGroup` with a custom panic handler.
-- **gopool**: A worker pool for managing and executing tasks concurrently with optional error and panic handling.
-- **taskgroup**: Package provides a TaskGroup structure for running and managing multiple concurrent tasks with support for context and interruption.
+### GoPool

+**gopool** is a Go library that provides a goroutine pool for efficient task execution.
+It allows you to manage a fixed number of goroutines to execute tasks concurrently, reducing the overhead of creating and destroying goroutines frequently.

+### SyncGroup
+**syncgroup** enhances Go's sync.WaitGroup with additional features such as panic recovery and custom panic handlers.
+It simplifies the management of goroutines, ensuring that any panics are handled gracefully and that all goroutines complete before proceeding.

+### TaskGroup
+**taskgroup** offers a way to group related tasks and manage their execution as a unit.
+It supports interruptible tasks and automatic error propagation, making it easier to handle errors and control the flow of concurrent tasks.

+### GoStream
+**gostream** provides a framework for executing tasks concurrently while ensuring that their callbacks are executed sequentially.
+This is useful for maintaining consistency when processing results from multiple concurrent operations.

 ## Installation